GSP

 Returns: a Paws::EMR::DescribeJobFlowsOutput instance

-This API is deprecated and will eventually be removed.
+This API is no longer supported and will eventually be removed.
 We recommend you use ListClusters, DescribeCluster, ListSteps, ListInstanceGroups and ListBootstrapActions instead.

 DescribeJobFlows returns a list of job flows that match all of the supplied parameters.
 The parameters can include a list of job flow IDs, job flow states, and restrictions on job flow creation date and time.